gunmotelabs/Gunmote/README.md

 While this repository will remain available as the home of the final Gunmote 1 release, development is now focused on Gunmote 2.

+Gunmote 2 will be a completely rebuilt application developed from the ground up, taking everything learned from Gunmote 1 to create a more modern, maintainable architecture designed for future expansion.

-The next generation of Gunmote will feature a completely redesigned user interface, a modernized architecture, and new functionality aimed at providing a more intuitive, flexible, and powerful user experience.
+The next generation of the project will feature a completely redesigned user interface, a renewed codebase, and new functionality aimed at providing a simpler, more flexible, and more powerful user experience.

 More information will be shared as development progresses through the upcoming official project website.

-Thank you to everyone who has supported Gunmote over the months by testing, reporting bugs, and sharing feedback.
+Thank you to everyone who has supported Gunmote over the years by testing, reporting bugs, and sharing feedback.
 Your contributions have been essential to the project's growth.

 # Source Code